 A 42-year-old man presented to the emergency room with left flank pain, nausea, and diarrhea.
-Anamnestically he reported blood in his stool, and approximated twelve hours had passed since symptom onset.
+Anamnestically, he reported blood in his stool and estimated that 12 hours had passed since symptom onset.
 Over the previous year, he had experienced similar episodes of pain and diarrhea, excluding the blood in stool.
-His medical history was otherwise unremarkable, whereas his family history included his mother's death from colorectal cancer at age 35.
-Upon physical examination, the patient had left side abdominal sensitivity to palpation.
+His medical history was otherwise unremarkable, whereas his family history included his mother's death from CRC at age 35.
+Upon physical examination, the patient had left-sided abdominal tenderness on palpation.